mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/release-notes/1.8.1/index.md

 ---
 layout: layout.pug
-navigationTitle: Release Notes Konvoy 1.8.2
+navigationTitle: Release Notes Konvoy 1.8.1
-title: Release Notes Konvoy 1.8.2
+title: Release Notes Konvoy 1.8.1
-menuWeight: 30
+menuWeight: 20
-excerpt: View release-specific information for Konvoy 1.8.2
+excerpt: View release-specific information for Konvoy 1.8.1
 beta: false
 enterprise: false
 ---

 <!-- markdownlint-disable MD034 -->

-**D2iQ&reg; Konvoy&reg; version 1.8.2 was released on 28, July 2021.**
+**D2iQ&reg; Konvoy&reg; version 1.8.1 was released on 09, June 2021.**

+<p class="message--warning"><strong>WARNING:</strong> When upgrading to Konvoy 1.7.3 or Konvoy 1.8.1, containerd configuration files are not correctly copied over, leading to unexpected behavior.
+New installations are not impacted.
+Because of this, we recommend you upgrade directly to 1.7.4 or 1.8.2, or review the <a href="https://support.d2iq.com/s/article/Customer-Advisory-Missing-containerd-configurations-when-upgrading-to-Konvoy-1-7-3-or-1-8-1-D2iQ-2021-0004"</a>Product Advisory</a> for a workaround.</p>

 [button color="purple" href="https://support.d2iq.com/s/entitlement-based-product-downloads"]Download Konvoy[/button]